puppetlabs/design-system/packages/react-components/source/react/library/table/Table.md

+## Overview

+Tables display data and sometimes allow users to take action on that data.
+Tables can contain other UI elements, like links or buttons.
+Table design is modular, with discreet options available to support a variety of use cases.
 The table component renders arrays of data in a tabular form.
 It does not handle pagination, sorting, or filtering and therefore should be used in simple cases.

+### Microcopy

+* Use headings to eliminate redundant words in columns.
+For example, instead of Version 3.8.4 and Version 3.8.5, title the column Version, and use only the version numbers in the table cells.
+This makes it easier for users to scan the options and reduces word count for Localization.
+Use sentence case capitalization.
+* Use capitalization appropriate to the item named in the cell.
+For example, if the cell lists an environment, use the same capitalization as the environment name.

 ### Basic use

+A basic table displays content and doesn't add additional capabilities.

 <!-- prettier-ignore-start -->
 ```jsx